-Keith Vaz: To ask the Secretary of State for Foreign and Commonwealth Affairs, when he next plans to visit Yemen.
+Emma Hardy: To ask the Secretary of State for Foreign and Commonwealth Affairs, what steps is his Department taking to improve the effectiveness of the UN Verification and Inspection Mechanism for Yemen.

-Stephen Gethins: To ask the Secretary of State for International Development, what reports she has recently received of child malnutrition and starvation in Yemen.
+Greg Knight: To ask the Secretary of State for International Development, what recent assessment she has made of the effectiveness of the delivery and distribution of aid, including food, to Yemen through the ports in Yemen.